 Indiana University, Bloomington

-- Evolution and Philosophy is my old philosophy website, dating back to my days at Arizona State in the '90s.
+Some readers may be interested in my much older work for my M.A. at Arizona State University in the '90s.
+Evolution and Philosophy is my old philosophy website, dating back those days.
 The work there isn't fully mature, but I remain pleased with the promise of the key insights.
 It's the home of my rather radical "metaethical functionalism," which suggests a way to naturalize ethics.
 It also houses papers on a range of topics, from philosophy of language to eugenics to rationality.
 One of the ideas it advances is "metaphysical functionalism", on which I expect to do much more work.
 [The term 'functionalism' here, unfortunately, is a bit off.
 No actual functions are involved; I was trying to convey, loosely, a sort of "it is what it does" characterization of things in the world.
 Perhaps a better term would be 'dispositionalism'.]

 Finally, my favorite topics to teach are related to effective thinking: logic, scientific reasoning, critical analysis, etc. -- especially introductory courses.
 I like to begin by showing students for themselves how predictably (and, at first, almost unavoidably) they make particular kinds of errors in logic, perception, and evaluation, and how difficult it can be to prevent them even with foreknowledge of their treachery.
 Most find it a rather sobering experience, and eagerly anticipate learning the remedial skills (and more advanced ones) that will give them a dramatic edge in a competitive world.
 Lately I've also concentrated on the need to adopt a fresh perspective when confronting a new problem.
 "Thinking Off the Page" consists of a number of examples of how I've found creative solutions to problems by identifying and rejecting certain presuppositions that have blocked traditional approaches.